-Concentration states depend upon the "protected" conditions of a retreat.
-They are, like all things, impermanent-and they dissipate after the retreat.
-Even so, the insights that arise due to the purity of concentration remain accessible long after the states of concentration have ended.
-Concentration does not need to be permanent to be important.6 In the transition back to your ordinary routine, worldly activities may seem to be moving ridiculously fast.
+Concentration states benefit from the protected conditions of a retreat.
+Even in ideal circumstances, however, these states are, like all things, impermanent-and they dissipate after the retreat.
+Even so, insights stemming from the purity of concentration remain accessible long after the retreat has ended.
+Concentration does not need to be permanent to be important.11 In the transition back to your ordinary routine, worldly activities may seem to be moving ridiculously fast.
 This period of adjustment poses no serious threat.
-It may be just a few hours, or a few days, weeks, or longer, depending upon the length of the retreat and the depths of concentration, but as you ease into your routine responsibilities, the wisdom gleaned through your meditation practice will emerge and inform your life.
+As you ease back into your routine responsibilities, you may find that your ability to be steady and present with daily events has improved and that the wisdom gleaned through your meditation practice informs your life.